Farhad95000/HoverInfo-Module/README.md

 Version: 1.0,
 Developer: Forhad Hossain

+# Requirements
+Python Version: Supported on all Python versions
+OS: Any 32/64 bit OS

 # How to install
+1. Extract this ZIP file.
-Copy the "HoverInfo.py" file and paste at "C:\Program Files\Python37\Lib"
+2. Copy the "HoverInfo.py" file and paste at "C:\Program Files\Python37\Lib".

 # Developer
 Made by Forhad Hossain at United Kingdom.